15 Travel Point Perks You Didn’t Know Existed

 Look for award discounts

 If you’re itching to get out of town and aren’t picky about your destination, many airlines offer flights to specific cities at a discount.
 For example, American Airlines regularly updates its list of discounted mileage routes and Delta offers a similar SkyMiles Deals page.
-You’ll also want to check out the best off-season travel deals, according to experts.

 Search for award chart sweet spots